HitKeep vs GoatCounter: Analytics for Teams That Outgrow Counters

 3. Managed cloud with region choice

 Section titled “3.
 Managed cloud with region choice”HitKeep Cloud runs in EU Frankfurt and US Virginia with explicit jurisdiction choice.
-GoatCounter offers hosted accounts at goatcounter.com, but without region selection or data sovereignty guarantees.
+GoatCounter offers hosted accounts at goatcounter.com, but does not present the same per-workspace region choice.

 4. Embedded OLAP engine